SpotOnInc/FETakeHome/README.md

 The server will serve any files stored under `public`, without the `/public/` prefix.
-For example, the `index.html` of this project is served at `localhost:5000` but is at `public/index.html` on the filesystem.
+For example, the `index.html` of this project is served at `http://localhost:5000/index.html` but is at `public/index.html` on the filesystem.

-The server exposes one JSON endpoint, `/register`.
+The server currently exposes one JSON endpoint, `http://localhost:5000/register`.
 This endpoint is a dummy endpoint for user registration, and while it's not necessarily production-ready, it does the job for this task.

 ### POST Request `/register`

 The request to `/register` accepts a JSON body with two entries: `email` and `password`. `email` must be a valid email address. `password` must be a string of at least 8 characters, must contain at least one uppercase and at least one lowercase letter, and must contain at least one number and/or special character (`!@#$%^&*()+=._-`).

 ### Response Example: Success